-Prior to joining the Pioneer Portfolio, Quinn was the director of health policy analysis in the Research and Evaluation unit, where he developed and managed projects to bridge the research and policy worlds.
-Most notable among his many accomplishments in this role, Quinn helped support work that contributed to the policy debates around the design and implementation of the Affordable Care Act.
-He also was a program officer on the RWJF Synthesis Project, which supports researchers to synthesize complex research findings on perennial health policy questions for the policy community.
+Previously, Brian directed a range of health policy research studies and analyses in the Research and Evaluation unit, where he developed and managed projects to bridge the research and policy worlds.
+Most notably, he helped support work that contributed to the policy debates around the design and implementation of the Affordable Care Act.
+He also served as program officer on the RWJF Synthesis Project, which supports researchers to synthesize complex research findings on perennial health policy questions for the policy community.

-Previously, Quinn was a research associate at the Petris Center on Health Care Markets and Consumer Welfare at the University of California, Berkeley.
+Brian joined the Foundation in 2006, after serving as a research associate at the Petris Center on Health Care Markets and Consumer Welfare at the University of California, Berkeley.
 At Berkeley, he served as an Agency for Healthcare Research and Quality (AHRQ) predoctoral fellow.
-Quinn also has worked as a research assistant/programmer at Mathematica Policy Research.
+He also worked as a research assistant/programmer at Mathematica Policy Research.